A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 We note that the initial data in \eref{3.4} is given in terms of the equilibrium variable $\bm E=(q, E)^\top$ rather than in $h$ and $u$.
 However, in order to start the computation at time $t=0$, one has to obtain the average values of $\xbar h_\jph$ and the point values of $h_j$.
 Unlike Example 3, here we use the Newton's method to numerically solve the following nonlinear equations:

-where $Q_\jph$ and $\{Q_j\}_{j>1}$ are computed from the recursive formula \eref{2.16}.
+where $Q_\jph$ and $\{Q_j\}_{j>1}$ are computed from the recursive formulae \eref{2.16Q1} and \eref{2.16Q2}.
 After obtaining the point values of water depth, it is easy to compute the initial average values of $\xbar h_\jph$ using Simpson's rule.

-Equipped with the initial values in terms of water depth and velocity, we now compute the numerical solutions using the NEW scheme until $t=1$ and $t=1.5$ for Cases (a) and (b), respectively.
-The difference between the computed and the background discrete moving steady-state cell averages of water depth are plotted in Figure \ref{fig62}, where one can see that the proposed NEW scheme is able to accurately capture the small perturbation in a robust manner.
+Equipped with the initial values in terms of water depth and velocity, we now compute the numerical solutions using the \bla{WB AF} scheme until $t=1$ and $t=1.5$ for Cases (a) and (b), respectively.
+The difference between the computed and the background discrete moving steady-state cell averages of water depth are plotted in Figure \ref{fig62}, where one can see that the proposed \bla{WB AF} scheme is able to accurately capture the small perturbation in a robust manner.